opendocsg/slw-judgments-backfill/2010_SGCA_47/report.md

 judgment) that a contract to set-off is but a species of contract, which ought to be subject to the normal contractual rules such as offer and acceptance, consideration, certainty of terms and intention to create legal relations.
 The Judge then referred to Peel, _Treitel on the Law of Contract_ (Sweet & Maxwell, 12th Ed, 2007) (“ _Trietel_ ”) at para 4-021, for the proposition that contracts were not to be lightly implied.
 With respect, we would at this juncture observe that “a low evidential threshold” to prove an implied agreement to set-off is hardly consistent with the principle that a contract should not be lightly implied.
 Indeed, it is settled law that a contract will only be implied if it is necessary to do so: see _The Aramis_ per Bingham LJ at 224; _Baird Textiles Ltd v Marks & Spencer plc_ [2002] 1 All ER (Comm) 737 at [18], [21] and [61]; and _Ilyssia Compania Naviera SA v Ahmed Abdul-Qawi Bamaodah (The Elli 2)_ [1985] 1 Lloyd’s Rep 107 at 115.

 39     We also note that unfortunately, a great deal of uncertainty exists in the area of the law of set-off.
-In _OCWS Logistics Pte Ltd v Soon Meng Construction Pte Ltd_ [1998] 3 SLR(R) 888, the High Court has set out the historical context of the development of the law of set-off (at [7]):
+In _OCWS Logistics Pte Ltd v Soon Meng Construction Pte Ltd_ <span class="citation">[1998] 3 SLR(R) 888</span>, the High Court has set out the historical context of the development of the law of set-off (at [7]):

  The development of the law of set-off is far from satisfactory.
 Before 1873 two main sets of courts could claim jurisdiction over the same cause of action.
 However, they applied different rules.
 One applied common law and the other applied equity.
 The common law courts were less receptive to set-off than courts of equity ...

-Following the Supreme Court of Judicature Act 1873 (36 & 37 Vict c 66) (UK), the courts of law and equity were fused, and equitable defences could be relied upon in actions at law, although the concepts of law and equity remained distinct: _Pacific Rim Investments Pte Ltd v Lam Seng Tiong and another_ [1995] 2 SLR(R) 643 (“ _Pacific Rim_ ”) at [25].
+Following the Supreme Court of Judicature Act 1873 (36 & 37 Vict c 66) (UK), the courts of law and equity were fused, and equitable defences could be relied upon in actions at law, although the concepts of law and equity remained distinct: _Pacific Rim Investments Pte Ltd v Lam Seng Tiong and another_ <span class="citation">[1995] 2 SLR(R) 643</span> (“ _Pacific Rim_ ”) at [25].

 40     In Meagher, Gummow and Lehane, _Equity: Doctrines and Remedies_ (Butterworths LexisNexis,